 Familiarize yourself with the key features of Gothic architecture, such as pointed arches, ribbed vaults, flying buttresses, and stained glass windows.
 Recognizing these elements will help you understand the structural and aesthetic innovations that made Notre Dame possible.

 Gothic architecture was a revolutionary style that emerged in the 12th century.
-It was characterized by its soaring heights, intricate details, and emphasis on light and space.
+Now, it was characterized by its soaring heights, detailed details, and emphasis on light and space.
 Notre Dame is a prime example of Gothic architecture, showcasing the style's defining features.

 Explore the Symbolism